Glossary

 Sensory Processing

-Sensory processing describes the way the body receives and interprets information through our senses.
+Sensory processing describes the way the body receives and understands or interprets incoming information through our senses.

 Social Story